CSCfi/csc-user-guide/docs/cloud/tutorials/docker_hub_manual_caching.md

-# How to manually cache images in Rahti
+# How to manually cache images in Rahti 2

-It is possible to manually cache images in Rahti.
+It is possible to manually cache images in Rahti 2.
 This could be useful to remove an external dependency or improve performance.

 The process is simple: